Sigma Theta Tau International Research Grant Opportunities

 - I understand Sigma Theta Tau International will withhold $500.00 from my research grant until my final report is received and I have registered my research project and findings in the Registry of Nursing Research of the Virginia Henderson International Nursing Library within 90 days of completing my research.

-- Complete the research within one year of funding.
-I understand that it is my responsibility to notify Sigma Theta Tau International in writing if I am unable to complete my research within one year of funding
+- Unless otherwise noted on the individual Sigma Theta Tau grant information page, completion of the research is expected within one year of funding.
+I understand that it is my responsibility to notify Sigma Theta Tau International in writing if I am unable to complete my research within one year of funding.

 - Extension requests received after 1 March of the year the final reports are due will be considered on a case by case basis.